OctopusDeploy/blog/blog/2020-03/circleci-orbs/index.md

 ## Conclusion

-CircleCI Orbs are a way to create reusuable commands or jobs for your YAML based pipelines.
+CircleCI Orbs are a way to create reusable commands or jobs for your YAML based pipelines.
 You can publish orbs to CircleCI to share across projects or with other organizations.
 You can also use inline orbs to aid in development or to cut down the noise in your own configurations.

 Check out [CircleCI Orbs](https://circleci.com/orbs/) for more information and the [experimental Octo CLI orb](https://circleci.com/orbs/registry/orb/octopus-samples/octo-exp) for details on how you can use CircleCI and Octopus together.